Mukundkhunt/Text-to-Speech-Application/README.md

 8. Information about the post is updated in the DynamoDB table.
 The URL to the audio file stored in the S3 bucket is saved with the previously stored data.

 ### When the application retrieves information about posts :
-1. The RESTful web service is deployed using Amazon API Gateways.
+1. The RESTful web service is deployed using **Amazon API Gateways**.
 Amazon API Gateway expose the method for retrieving information about posts.
 These methods contain the text of the post and the link to the S3 bucket where the MP3 file is stored.
-The web service is invoked by a static webpage hosted on Amazon S3.
+The web service is invoked by a **static webpage hosted on Amazon S3**.

 2. Amazon API Gateway invokes the Get Post Lambda function, whcich deploys the logic for retreving the post data.